vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/021/02_upa_tvA.md

 dhṛṣát has been misanalyzed and pressed into service as a finite form or that yáḥ is serving as a loose izafe connecting this adverbial qualifier with the subject.

-On metrically bad vavṛmahe, see comm. ad Kü (459) and comm. ad VI.4.7.
+On metrically bad vavṛmahe, see comm. ad Kümmel (459) and comm. ad VI.4.7.

 Oldenberg suggests that the “youth” is King Citra, whose dānastuti ends the hymn.